Sunday, September 5, 1976

 Sunday, September 12, 1976

-After we had been to the first meeting, there was a break for lunch, and then we were to come back again for the second half.
+After our first meeting, we had a lunch break, then came back for the second half.
 By now, I was in a lot of pain because of the boil in my back, and my fever was getting worse.
 Mom called the doctor, and when he saw the boil, he said that we needed to go to the hospital immediately.
 It was raining outside.
 Mom didn’t want to ride her bike, but I needed medical help, so she didn’t have a choice.

 When we got there, a lady doctor with really thick glasses took a look at me.
 I was very worried when she was about to give me a shot and cut into me.
 After the shot, I told her I could still feel that she was cutting into me.
 I was glad she wasn’t afraid to give me another shot because she ended up giving me a total of five.
 By then, I could still feel it, but it wasn’t nearly as bad as it had been last time I was cut into.
 After she cleaned it out, she pushed some gauze into the open wound.
 She told me to see my own doctor tomorrow so that he could remove it.

-When I got back to the house, even though I was sick with a fever, I helped out with the chores because I knew Mom would never agree to letting me rest.
+When I got back to the house, even though I was sick from the fever, I helped with the chores because I knew Mom would never let me rest.

 Monday, September 13, 1976